 Professor Madina Agénor featured in Tufts' Fall 2018 'Faculty Focus.'

-Dr. Shalini Tendulkar's CH 182 students will present abstract at 2018 APHA Conference: 'Community Based Participatory Research Collaboration with Medford Family Network.'
+Dr. Shalini Tendulkar's CH 182 students presented an abstract at the 2018 APHA Conference: 'Community Based Participatory Research Collaboration with Medford Family Network.'

 Dr. Alecia McGregor received a 2018 Tufts Collaborates Award for her project